-Still, it is the $2.7-million verdict that stands out in people’s minds when they think about the case.
+Still, it is the $2.7-million verdict that stands out in people’s minds when they think about the McDonald’s Hot Coffee Lawsuit.

 Lawsuits are frivolous until it’s your own

 In the mid-1990s, Stella Liebeck’s injuries were largely ignored.
 The media and lawmakers dismissed the facts of the case in favor of pointing to what they viewed as an outrageous jury award.
-There are three primary reasons the public remains so misinformed about the Liebeck case.
+There are three primary reasons the public remains so misinformed about the Liebeck case include the following:

 - A failure to report the injuries distorted the case in the mind of the public.

-The three elements kickstarted the move toward tort reform through capping damages and aided in the erosion of the 7th Amendment.
+These three elements kickstarted the move toward tort reform through capping damages and continues to aid in the erosion of the 7th Amendment.

-The thing that many people miss about personal injury cases is that they improve consumer safety.
+What people miss about personal injury lawsuits is that they exist to improve consumer safety.
 In fact, numerous reports say that the McDonald’s in Albuquerque when Liebeck was burned, now sells its coffee at 158°.
 At this temperature, a person who spills the liquid on themselves would suffer third-degree burns in about 60 seconds.
 This means that the margin of safety has increased as a direct consequence of this case.